 - being born with a cleft palate, as this can affect the function of the Eustachian tube

-- having Down's syndrome, as this increases their susceptibility to infections
+- having Down’s syndrome, as this increases the chance that they’ll get an infection

-The hole your surgeon will make in your child's eardrum when he or she puts grommets in is very small.
-Therefore, it's uncommon for an infection to develop, or for your child to have problems with normal day-to-day activities.
-It's safe for your child to fly after surgery for grommets.
-They can also go swimming a couple of weeks after a grommet operation but should keep their head above the water.
+Your child can go swimming a couple of weeks after a grommet operation but should keep their head above the water.
 It’s best not to dive or swim underwater as this increases the pressure.
-Your child shouldn't need to wear earplugs, although it’s fine if they prefer to do so.
+Your child shouldn’t need to wear earplugs, although it’s fine if they prefer to do so.

 Some children develop an infection after a grommet operation.
-Infections after grommets aren't usually painful and your child may not seem ill.
-However, if you see a yellowish liquid coming out of your child's ear, see your GP for advice.
-Your GP may prescribe antibiotic eardrops for your child to take or a course of antibiotic tablets.
+Infections after grommets aren’t usually painful and your child may not seem ill.
+However, if you see a yellowish liquid coming out of your child’s ear, speak to your GP for advice.
+They may prescribe antibiotic eardrops for your child to take or a course of antibiotic medicine.

 If your child is found to have glue ear, you may find it helps to:

-- get your child's attention before you start talking to him or her
+- get your child’s attention before you start talking to them

 - speak to your child face-to-face and at their height